Double pendulum: Chaotic motion

 Three double pendulums with nearly identical starting conditions diverge over time, demonstrating the chaotic nature of the system.

 The double pendulum undergoes chaotic motion, and clearly shows a sensitive dependence on initial conditions.
+The sensitivity of a dynamical system's trajectory at a particular initial condition can be quantified by the Lyapunov exponent at that initial condition.
+The image to the left plots these values approximately as a function of starting angles, with lower values in blue and higher values in red.

 The image to the right shows the amount of elapsed time before the pendulum flips over, as a function of initial position when released at rest.
 Here, the initial value of θ_{1} ranges along the x-direction from −3.14 to 3.14.
 The initial value θ_{2} ranges along the y-direction, from −3.14 to 3.14.
 The color of each pixel indicates whether either pendulum flips within: